 Microwave to optical transduction mediated by magnons and phonons

-To establish remote connections between quantum systems operating at microwave frequencies, such as superconducting quantum information processors at cryogenic temperatures, one need to transduct from microwave to the optical (MWO) domain.
-Photons are weakly interacting with their environment, thus minimizing their energy loss and preserving quantum states over long distances.
+To establish remote connections between quantum systems operating at microwave frequencies, such as superconducting quantum information processors at cryogenic temperatures, one needs to transduce from microwave to the optical (MWO) domain.
+Photons interact weakly with their environment, thereby minimizing energy loss and preserving quantum states over long distances.
 Particularly photons in the C-band (1550 nm) are suitable.
 Additionally, photons are not subject to thermal noise, which helps maintain coherence.
 Therefore, existing optical fibers can be used for long-distance communication at optical frequencies.
-We propose a three-step transduction process involving phonons (quantized lattice vibrations) and magnons (quantized spin waves in magnetic materials) for realizing the MWO transduction.
+We propose a three-step transduction process involving phonons (quantized lattice vibrations) and magnons (quantized spin waves in magnetic materials) to realize MWO transduction.

 The three-step transduction process relies on following strong coupling interactions:

-1. Microwave-to-Magnon Coupling: Microwave photons are coupled from a microwave resonator to magnons in a magnetic material, such as the ultra-low damping yttrium iron garnet (YIG).
+1. Microwave-to-Magnon Coupling: Microwave photons are coupled from a microwave resonator to magnons in a magnetic material of an ultra-low-damping yttrium iron garnet (YIG).

 2. Magnon-to-Phonon Coupling: Magnonic excitations are coupled to tailored phononic modes within the same magnetic material.